GuillaumeDerval/INGIniousSubmit/README.md

 A plugin for Jetbrains' IDEs to submit programming exercises to [INGInious](https://github.com/UCL-INGI/INGInious).

-Currently, it only supports Java (IntelliJ).
+Currently, it only supports Java/Python.
+It can be installed on any Jetbrains IDE that supports at least one of these languages (even via plugins).

 Configuration file
 ------------------